cosmicjs/angular-company-website/README.md

 `cosmic service` has cache implemented so the API consumption is reduced to a minimum.

-`analytics service` will automatically send pageviews to Google Analytics.
-UA has to be manually set on `index.html`
+`analytics service` will automatically send pageviews of your production instance to Google Analytics.
+The tracking ID has to be set on the presets.

 ## Thanks